NeoTato/batstateu-schedule-generator-chrome-extension/README.md

 ## About This Project

-I am a 4th-year Computer Science student at Batangas State University.
-Every semester, my blockmates and I would manually type our encoded subjects, times, and room locations into Gizmoa's schedule maker just to make an image of our weekly class schedule.
+I am a Computer Science student at Batangas State University.
+Every semester, I would manually type our encoded subjects, times, and room locations into Gizmoa's schedule maker just to make an image of our weekly class schedule.

 I wanted to automate this repetitive workflow, so I built this side-project utility.
 This project was created with AI assistance (vibe-coded using AI tools) as a practical tool for fellow BatStateU students to save time during enrollment and class schedule updates.